arunp77/Job-Market-project/README.md

    ```bash
    pip install -r requirements.txt
    ```
-6. **Compile and Run the Project:**
+6. **Compile and Run the Project:** We get the use cases and launching our APIS, when we compile the python script `api.py`:

-8. Follow the instructions in each stage's folder to execute the corresponding tasks.
+   `uvicorn api:api --host 0.0.0.0 --port 8000`

+8. **Access FastAPI Application:** Once your FastAPI application is running, we can access it in our browser by navigating to `http://localhost:8000` (assuming we're running it locally).

 ## Launch on Binder
   [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/arunp77/Job-Market-project/main)